calaldees/teachingWorkshops/teacherTraining/_recruitment.md

 * You work really hard and expertly with a team of developers to provide solutions for an organisation
 * Organisations run on money.
 Your metrics are based on your business worth
-* Sit in-front of a screen, all day, every day in a windowless air conditioned office, 9 till 5, until you are 68 years old with a total of 20 days holiday per year.
+* Sit in-front of a screen, all day, every day in a windowless air conditioned office, 9 till 5, until you are 68 years old with a total of 20 days holiday per year freedom.
 * You will interact with the same handful of people every day (hope you like them)
 * Your grand accomplishment (could be) raising _advert revenue_ for your company
 * You have to constantly upskill yourself in the latest tech as the required skills in industry move VERY quickly.
 Keep up or get off the horse.